iammia0o/iammia0o.github.io/_projects/2_project.md

 ### Role:
 1. Development: Developed the Hatthini chatbot system (from backend to front-end).
 2. Experiment: Designed the experiment, ran the user study (recruited participants, monitored their interactions, conducted interviews).
-3. Analyst: Analyzed the results and wrote the paper.
+3. Analysis: Analyzed the results and wrote the paper.

 ### Publication:
 Mia Huong Nguyen, Dixon Daniel Prem, Suranga Nanayakkara.
 2024.
 More than just words: Exploring the Effect of Granular Affect Labeling on Emotion Regulation Ability. *Under review*.